nypl-spacetime/diy-historic-walking-tours/README.md

-##  Step 3 - Add NYPL Space/Time Basemap
+##  Step 3 - Add NYC Space/Time Basemap

 Technically we now have a map (by Leaflet's standards).
 Cartographers, however, might take issue with our "map" because there's no map data!

 Let's make our map more interesting by adding a basemap from NYPL's digital map collection.

 First, let's learn how to add a basemap to our Leaflet map.
-Then we'll find an appropriate one from NYPL's Space/Time Directory.
+Then we'll find an appropriate one from the NYPL's digital collections.
 ___
 **Note about basemaps:**  A challenge in web mapping is how to load all the data that is required to show maps at different parts of the world and at different scales (zoom levels).
 It's impossible to send all the data to the browser at once.
 We also don't know how a user will use the map.
 We don't want to send them data for an area or zoom that they never even try to look at.